 Q: I am trying to load consolidated orders from Amazon, which will eventually sync with Xero, but it's not consolidating orders the way it does in the Amazon settlement report.
 Why is this happening?

 A: You will never be able to load all your Amazon sales on the same day because sales can stay as pending (not ready for fulfilment and with unconfirmed payment) in Amazon for up to two weeks before they become available for loading into DEAR.
 Since DEAR gets the original sale date in Amazon, not the payment authorisation date, it effectively loads sales with payments captured today but with the actual sales order date falling any time during the last two weeks.
 To resolve your problem, instead of consolidating individual sales on a daily basis, set your Amazon integration to No Consolidation to let DEAR capture individual sales as they happen.

 Q: We have Amazon FBA and FBM, but many of our orders cannot sync with DEAR.
 What is wrong?

 A: To ensure that your orders are properly synchronising with DEAR, ensure that you have turned on the Order Settings under Settings>Reference Books>Order Routing.
 For more information, see Order Routing for eCommerce Platform Integration.

 Q: It seems I could not see an Amazon order.
 I tried to re-download the order, and it does not seem to work.

 A: Make sure that you have selected a Customer on the Integration>Amazon>Setup page.
 This customer is used in case you need to consolidate orders for the day.
 This might require creating a generic customer first.

-Q: If the channel does not send down the currency code, would it be auto-registered as the base currency?
+Q: If the channel does not send down the currency code with an order, would it be auto-registered as the base currency?
 I am selling on Amazon.com and Amazon.ca, and I do not believe they send down a currency code.
 This means that an Amazon.com order might come in as a CAD order even though it is paid for in USD.

 A: Amazon sends the currency code together with the order.
-In case Amazon does not send the currency code, DEAR uses the base currency for the order.
+In the event that Amazon does not send the currency code, DEAR uses the base currency for the order.